• Skip to primary navigation

 Expert Advice on using Saffron

 From Paula Wolfert’s The Food of Morocco: For the best flavor, saffron should be brittle before being pulverized.
 To do this put in a warm pan on a very low heat.
 When brittle, they’re ready to be pulverized with a mortar and pestle.
-Wolfert recommends turning saffron into saffron water—saying it’s economical and brings out more of the aroma and flavor than adding the threads to a dish.
-To make it, dry ½ tsp crumbled strands in warm skillet.
+Wolfert recommends turning saffron into saffron water—saying it's economical and brings out more of the aroma and flavor than adding the threads to a dish.
+To make it, dry ½ teaspoon crumbled strands in warm skillet.
 Crush, then soak in 1 cup hot water.
 Store up to a week in the fridge.
 (You can also freeze it into ice cubes)

 Similar to Wolfert, Shafia says: “Grind up the saffron in a mortar and pestle and let it steep in hot water, milk, butter, or stock before using.”